 Brian Herman is a believer in serendipity — the phenomenon of unintentionally making desirable discoveries — and that cross-disciplinary, collaborative research encourages those serendipitous connections.
 As Vice President for Research for the entire University of Minnesota system, Herman is working to integrate that philosophy through a web of 19 collegiate units and five campuses.

 It’s time to do more than walk the talk.
 It’s time to tango!
 NRRI is taking its overarching mission of sustainability and integrating it into every nook and cranny of the institute.
-The effort started in July 2013 with the development of a new part-time position — Sustainability Coordinator — and hiring the enthusiastic Ryan Hueffmeier to staff it.

 As I write this, it’s been 35 days since my return to Duluth and my arrival at NRRI, and while the days have been long and busy, I have been heartened by the welcome, commitment and assistance offered to me by the NRRI staff, UMD colleagues and the Duluth business leadership.